- Military Basics

 Components of the TAP curriculum

 Individualized initial counseling between the service member and a TAP counselor is now the official start to the transition process.
-During the IC session, service members complete their personal self-assessment and begin the development of their Individual Transition Plan to identify their unique needs for the transition process and post-transition goals.
+During the IC session, service members complete their personal self-assessment and begin the development of their Individual Transition Plan, or ITP, to identify their unique needs for the transition process and post-transition goals.

 Once the individualized counseling is complete, pre-separation counseling commences.
 Pre-separation counseling, just like IC, must start no later than 365 days prior to transition.
-Pre-separation counseling covers by-law information including benefits, entitlements and resources for eligible transitioning service members.
-Caregivers and spouses are especially encouraged to attend pre-separation counseling with their service member.
+Pre-separation counseling covers bylaw information including benefits, entitlements and resources for eligible transitioning service members, or TSMs, and includes an overview of the TAP process and curriculum.
+Caregivers and spouses are especially encouraged to attend pre-separation counseling with their service members.

-The DoD Transition Day follows pre-separation counseling, and is mandatory for transitioning service members.
+The DOD Transition Day follows pre-separation counseling and is mandatory for TSMs.
 It covers these topics:

-- Managing Your Transition gives service members an understanding of the importance of preparing for their transition from military service into the civilian sector and provides an overview of the Transition Assistance Program curriculum.
-The “less obvious” topics of transition – such as personal and family transition concerns, the differences in the culture of civilian and military workplaces, transition-related stressors, and the importance of effective communication during the transition process – are introduced.
+- Managing Your Transition gives service members an understanding of the importance of preparing for their transition from military service into the civilian sector and provides a review of the TAP process.
+The “less obvious” topics of transition are introduced — including personal and family transition concerns, the differences in the culture of civilian and military workplaces, transition-related stressors and the importance of effective communication during the transition process.
 The course concludes with both military and civilian resources that can provide support during and after transition for military personnel and their family members.

 - Military Occupational Code Crosswalk demonstrates how to translate military skills, training and experience into civilian credentialing appropriate for civilian jobs.
 Service members will document their military career experience and skills, translate their military occupation experience to civilian occupations and skills, and identify any gaps in their training and/or experience that need to be filled to meet their career goals.